The porkfish is a member of the grunt family. It can make a grunting sound using its pharyngeal teeth and swim bladder.

 Diet / Feeding

-• Diet consists of a variety of invertebrates, such as mollusks, echinoderms, annelids, and crustaceans.
+• Feeds at night on a variety of invertebrates, such as mollusks, echinoderms, annelids and crustaceans.

 Range / Habitat

-• The porkfish occurs in the Western Atlantic from Florida to Brazil, including the Gulf of Mexico and the Caribbean Sea.
-It is abundant in Florida, especially the Florida Keys, and is considered an introduced species in Bermuda.
+• Porkfish occur in the Western Atlantic from Florida to Brazil, including the Gulf of Mexico and the Caribbean Sea.
+They are abundant in Florida, especially the Florida Keys and are considered an introduced species in Bermuda.

-• Found in shallow inshore waters over reefs and rocky bottoms at depths from 6-65 feet (2-20 m).
+• Found in shallow inshore waters over reefs and rocky bottoms at depths from 6 to 65 feet (2 – 20 m).

 • Juveniles are common on seagrass beds.